 It’s essential for a supporting a healthy microbiome within the gastrointestinal system.
 The digestive system of both humans and animals contains a population of health-determining bacteria, often referred to as microbiome or probiotics.
 Fibre, while indigestible by mammals, is the perfect food source for the beneficial bacterium in the gut.
-In contrast, sugar feeds the pathogenic bacteria.
-Feeding the right bacteria with a healthy fibre source, such as vegetables, will ensure a proper balance is maintained and can prevent diseases.
+In contrast, sugar can feed the pathogenic bacteria.
+Feeding the right bacteria with healthy fibre sources, such as vegetables, will ensure a proper balance is maintained and can prevent diseases.

 Check out this link for more info: http://www.sciencedirect.com/science/article/pii/S0009898115000170

 There are a lot of veggies that are excellent your pet and a few that you should avoid.
 All foods, including veggies, should be fed in balance and moderation.
 See our list below: